 Neasden, near Wembley

-We may be able to get through this on our own but sometimes a bit of help is very useful.
+We are often able to get through this on our own but sometimes a bit of help is very useful.
 We may be able to get what we need from friends and relatives, but not always.
 And there may be some issues that we prefer to keep private.
 At these times it may help to talk to a counsellor.

 In particular I have worked with people troubled by: